Spatial point process and their statistics

 5 Spatio-temporal point processes

 Some of the problems with Gibbs point processes seem to me artificial.
 Everything we witness is the result of dynamics occurring in time, or we’d still be at the big bang.
 So any non-causal Markov random field we sample is presumably sampled from a causal process, which means that the interactions are directed over time.
-Indeed, e.g. Markov Chain Monte Carlo sampling works makes it easier to sample from weird random fields by constructing a miniature physics with an artificial time arrow to sample from possible configurations of random processes.
+Indeed, e.g., Markov Chain Monte Carlo sampling makes it easier to sample from weird random fields by constructing a miniature physics with an artificial time arrow to sample from possible configurations of random processes.
 Intuitively this makes sense.
-Particles, at least in classical physics, don’t teleport themselves into a particular configuration with a probability inversely proportional to the exponential of some potential energy field; rather they have particular trajectory that got them there.
+Particles, at least in classical physics, don’t teleport themselves into a particular configuration with a probability inversely proportional to the exponential of some potential energy field; rather they have a particular trajectory that got them there.
 However, maybe the time-wise dynamics are even more complex and we wish to average over all possible such configurations or something.
 Welcome to statistical mechanics!

 Anyway, practicalities.